DecentSoftware-eu/DecentHolograms-Wiki/docs/general/actions.md

 ### `#!command MESSAGE:<message>` { #message }

-Sends `#!command <message>` to the player who clicked the hologram.
+> Sends a message to the player who clicked the hologram.
+>
+> - `#!command <message>` - The message to send.
+Supports Placeholders, including PlaceholderAPI.

 ### `#!command COMMAND:<command>` { #command }

-Executes `#!command <command>` as the player who clicked the hologram.
-If `#!command <command>` doesn't start with `/` will it be send as a message from the player.
+> Executes a command as the player who clicked the hologram.
+Should the specified command not start with a `/` will it instead be send as a message by the player.
+>
+> - `#!command <command>` - The command to execute as the player.
+Supports Placeholders, including PlaceholderAPI.

 ### `#!command CONSOLE:<command>` { #console }

-Executes `#!command <command>` as the console.

-/// warning | Important
+> /// warning | Important
-This action will not work with commands provided by a BungeeCord/Velocity proxy or a plugin running on one.
+> Commands only available through a proxy cannot be executed by this Action.
-///
+> ///
+>
+> Executes the specified command through the console.
+>
+> - `#!command <command>` - The command to execute as the player.
+Supports Placeholders, including PlaceholderAPI.

 ### `#!command CONNECT:<server>` { #connect }

-Sends the player who clicked to `#!command <server>`.
-Only works on a BungeeCord/Velocity network.
+> Sends the player who clicked the hologram to the specified Server.
+This action only works with Servers connected to a BungeeCord/Velocity proxy.
+>
+> - `#!command <server>` - Name of the server the player should be connected to.

 ### `#!command TELEPORT:<world>:<x>:<y>:<z>` / `#!command TELEPORT:<x>:<y>:<z>` { #teleport }

+> Teleports the player who clicked the hologram to the specified coordinates, and optionally world.
+>
-Teleports the player to the provided world and coordinates.
-If no world is provided will the world the player is in be used.
+> - `#!command <world>` - World to teleport the player to.
+This is optional and defaults to the world the player is in.
+> - `#!command <x>` - X coordinate to teleport the player to.
+> - `#!command <y>` - Y coordinate to teleport the player to.
+> - `#!command <z>` - Z coordinate to teleport the player to.

 ### `#!command SOUND:<sound>:<volume>:<pitch>` / `#!command SOUND:<sound>` { #sound }

-Plays a sound for the player who clicked the hologram.
+> Plays the specified sound, optionally with a set volume and pitch, to the player who clicked the Hologram.
-If no volume and pitch are provided will `1.0` be used for both, playing the sound with default volume and pitch.

-What sounds you can use depends on the server version.
-A list of known sound names for each version can be found here: https://docs.andre601.ch/Spigot-Sounds{ target="_blank" rel="nofollo" }
+>
+> - `#!command <sound>` - Name of the sound to play.
+A list of available sounds is found [here](https://docs.andre601.ch/Spigot-Sounds){ target="_blank" rel="nofollow" }
+> - `#!command <volume>` - Optional volume to set.
+Default if not set is `1.0`.
+> - `#!command <pitch>` - Optional pitch to set.
+Default if not set is `1.0`.

 ### `#!command PERMISSION:<permission>` { #permission }

-Checks whether the player who clicked has the specified permission and if not, all the actions after this one will not be executed.
+> Checks whether the player who clicked the Hologram has the specified permission.
+Unlike other actions does this one act differently by stopping any actions after it from executing, should the player not have the permission.
+>
+> - `#!command <permission>` - The permission to check.

 ### `#!command NEXT_PAGE:<hologram>` / `NEXT_PAGE` { #next_page }

+> Changes the page of the (optionally specified) Hologram to the next one, if one is available.
+>
-Switches to the next page of the specified hologram.
-If no hologram is provided will the one the player clicked on be used.
+> - `#!command <hologram>` - Optional Hologram to change the page of.
+Defaults to the Hologram the player clicked on, if not set.

 ### `#!command PREV_PAGE:<hologram>` / `PREV_PAGE` { #prev_page }

+> Changes the page of the (optionally specified) Hologram to the previous page, if one is available.
+>
-Switches to the previous page of the specified hologram.
-If no hologram is provided will the one the player clicked on be used.
+> - `#!command <hologram>` - Optional Hologram to change the page of.
+Defaults to the Hologram the player clicked on, if not set.

 ### `#!command PAGE:<hologram>:<page>` / `#!command PAGE:<page>` { #page }

+> Changes to the specified page on the (optionally specified) Hologram, if one is available.
+>
-Switches to the specified page of the specified hologram.
-If no hologram is provided will the one the player clicked on be used.
+> - `#!command <hologram>` - Optional Hologram to change the page of.
+Defaults to the Hologram the player clicked on, if not set.
+> - `#!command <page>` - Page to switch to on the Hologram.